Lisa Bielawa

 Lisa Carol Bielawa (born September 30, 1968) is a composer and vocalist.
 She is a 2009 Rome Prize winner in Musical Composition and spent a year composing as a Fellow at the American Academy in Rome.

 Early life and education

 Bielawa was born in San Francisco.
 Her father was composer and San Francisco State University music professor Herbert Bielawa.
 Having been raised in a musical environment, she has been musically active since early childhood, learning piano, voice, and violin in addition to writing music.
-She continued to perform and write music, but studied English at Yale for her undergraduate degree, after receiving which, resumed her career in music.
+She continued to perform and write music, but studied English at Yale for her undergraduate degree, and afterwards resumed her career in music.

 Career

-She moved to New York two weeks after receiving her B.A. in Literature in 1990 from Yale University, and became an active participant in New York musical life.
+She moved to New York two weeks after receiving her B.A. in literature in 1990 from Yale University, and became an active participant in New York musical life.
 She began touring with the Philip Glass Ensemble in 1992.
 In 1997 she co-founded the MATA Festival, which celebrates the work of young composers.
 For five years, she was the artistic director of the San Francisco Girls Chorus.